 Interns receive a wide range of experience that help them advance their careers as up-and-coming conservationists.
 Some of our past interns have found positions with 350PDX, Clackamas Soil & Water Conservation District, Columbia River Estuary Partnership, Enviroissues, USDA Forest Service, Mosaic Ecology, Oregon Association of Conservation Districts, Portland Parks & Recreation, Reed College, and Tualatin Soil & Water Conservation District.
 Others have gone on to seek advanced degrees in the natural sciences or environmental policy.

 Field Conservation Internship openings

-We are now accepting applications for 2021 Field Conservationist Intern positions.
-Learn more and apply here.
-Applications due by 5:00pm on January 15.
+The application period for 2021 Field Conservationist Intern positions has closed.
+Learn more about this year’s internships.
+Applications were due by 5:00pm on January 15.